 Maintenance Fee Cap

 CONTRACTOR agrees that any change to the annual Maintenance Services fee may increase by not more than the lower of 3% or Consumer Price Index (CPI).
-The rates shall be adjusted in accordance with the CPI titled “All Urban Consumers for the U.S. All Items,1982-84=100”.
+The rates shall be adjusted in accordance with the index titled “All Urban Consumers (CPI-U). for the U.S. City Average.
+All Items 1982-84=100”, prepared by the U.S. Bureau of Labor Statistics .

 Right to Change Support Plan Level